micjahn/ZXing.Net/docs/README.md

 * Windows RT demo (demonstrates decoding of static images)
 * Windows Store App with HTML5/JS (demonstrates decoding of static images)
 * Unity3D and Vuforia demo (demonstrates encoding of barcodes and decoding of images from a camera with [Unity3D](http://unity3d.com/))
-* Silverlight demo (demonstrates decoding and encoding of static images)
 * EmguCV demo (demonstrates decoding of images from a camera and uses the [EmguCV framework](http://www.emgu.com/))
 * OpenCV demo (demonstrates decoding of images from a camera and uses the [OpenCVSharp framework](https://github.com/shimat/opencvsharp/))
 * AForge demo (demonstrates decoding of images from a camera and uses the [AForge framework](http://www.aforgenet.com/))